cemreefe/SimplyMarkdown/README.md

 ```

 Dates are ISO `YYYY-MM-DD`.
 When omitted, a date is inferred from a `YYYY/MM/DD` source path; otherwise the page is left honestly undated.
 Git checkout times are never treated as publication dates.

+`preview_shape` is optional theme metadata for detailed collections.
+Omit it (or use
+`natural`) to preserve the image's native composition; use `arch` or `blob` to let a theme
+apply an expressive crop.
+Detailed previews omit generated tables of contents,
+`<parsers-ignore>` blocks, scripts, and styles.

 ## Collections